INDUSTRIAL CHEMICALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 There is limited data available on environmental bitumen concentrations in drinking water, food, and soil.
 It is more likely that the general public would be exposed to bitumen fumes, rather than bitumens in their liquid or solid form.
 Sources of environmental exposure include inhaling emissions from industrial production and use of bitumens, such as asphalt mixing plants and road paving.
 Runoff from roads paved with bitumens may also contain low levels of polycyclic aromatic hydrocarbons (PAHs), leading to potential exposure via dermal and ingestion routes.

 Bitumen is not reportable to the National Pollutant Release Inventory (NPRI) in Canada.
-A search of the US Household Products Database (search term “bitumen”) yielded over 60 products containing bitumens as an ingredient – all were asphalt products.
+A search of the US Consumer Product Information Database (search term “bitumen”) yielded over 60 products containing bitumens as an ingredient – all were asphalt products.

 Occupational Exposures Overview